Dental LASER Procedures

 Tooth enamel naturally contains water.
-Years of BIOLASE research, the world’s leader in dental and medical lasers, led to discovery of a water-energizing laser and the delivery of air and water in precise proportions combine to symbiotically excite water molecules from both the water spray and inside the target tissue.
+Years of BIOLASE research, the world’s leader in dental and medical lasers, led to the discovery of a water-energizing laser and the delivery of air and water in precise proportions combine to symbiotically excite water molecules from both the water spray and inside the target tissue.
 The result is removing teeth and gums without generating heat, vibration or pressure.
-Additionally, using dental laser for gums procedure may reduce bleeding, post-operative pain, swelling and the need for pain medication in certain conditions.
+Additionally, using the dental laser for gums procedure may reduce bleeding, post-operative pain, swelling and the need for pain medication in certain conditions.

 DENTAL LASER ARE MORE CONVENIENT

-Waterlase dentist may often get you in and out of the dentist chair faster, since it's less likely that you'll need an injection to fill your cavity in certain instances– research shows that many of patients don't.
+A waterlase dentist may often get you in and out of the dentist chair faster since it's less likely that you'll need an injection to fill your cavity in certain instances– research shows that many of patients don't.
 It's nice to avoid that shot, isn't it?
 When possible, anesthetic-free dentistry can allow your waterlase dentist to perform several procedures in a single dental appointment that used to require more than one dental visit.
-In certain conditions, laser dentist may perform procedures that once meant an additional trip to a periodontist for gums treatment, endodontist for root canal or other specialist, saving you even more time.
+In certain conditions, laser dentist may perform procedures that once meant an additional trip to a periodontist for gums treatment, endodontist for a root canal or other specialist, saving you even more time.

-DENTAL LASERS ARE COMPLETELY SAFE AND MORE PRECISE
+DENTAL LASERS ARE SAFE AND PRECISE

-Lasers have long been the standard of care in medicine for many surgical and cosmetic procedures such as LASIK®, wrinkle and hair removal and many other dermatology, cosmetic surgery, ophthalmology uses.
+Lasers have long been the standard of care in medicine for many surgical and cosmetic procedures such as LASIK®, wrinkle and hair removal and much other dermatology, cosmetic surgery, ophthalmology uses.
 Dentists around the world have performed thousands of pain-free procedures with no anesthesia and no drills.

 The Waterlase laser lets us work on your teeth and gums with unprecedented accuracy.
 The heat and vibration of the dental drill can cause tiny cracks in the surrounding healthy tooth that can lead to cavities underneath fillings, the need for a root canal and even the loss of a tooth.
-Waterlase precisely removes the decay and minimize damaging the surrounding tooth and leaving surrounding areas relativetely unaffected.
+Waterlase precisely removes the decay and minimize damaging the surrounding tooth and leaving surrounding areas relatively unaffected.
 This conserves and allows you to keep more of the healthy tooth structure.

 A "cold" cutting laser it’s safe for babies and children.
-May be especially appropriate during pregnancy, when it is best to avoid introducing any unnecessary medications into the body; for the elderly, who need to be aware of potential drug interactions; and for the immune system compromised, who should be careful to avoid cross contamination.
+Maybe especially appropriate during pregnancy, when it is best to avoid introducing any unnecessary medications into the body; for the elderly, who need to be aware of potential drug interactions; and for the immune system compromised, who should be careful to avoid cross-contamination.

-NO CROSS CONTAMINATION WITH DENTAL LASERS
+NO CROSS-CONTAMINATION WITH DENTAL LASERS

 If you have ever had food poisoning, you know what cross contamination is.
 Encountering bacteria where you don’t expect it.
 The potential for cross-contamination between dental patients in the dental operatory is a real and widely documented risk.
 Waterlase laser energy kills bacteria.

-There is no extra cost to use our laser for dental procedure.
+There is no extra cost to use our laser for a dental procedure.
 We offer laser dentistry because we feel it improves the quality of our dentistry in certain conditions.
-Often using Waterlase allows us to be more productive – avoiding the delay of waiting for anesthetic to take effect, enabling us to do more painless procedures during one appointment, and making it possible for us to perform procedures that used to be referred out to specialists.
+Often using Waterlase allows us to be more productive – avoiding the delay of waiting for the anesthetic to take effect, enabling us to do more painless procedures during one appointment, and making it possible for us to perform procedures that used to be referred out to specialists.